-Mission – In partnership with the community, HYC raises awareness and meets the needs of homeless youth so they can stay in school and graduate.
+Mission – In partnership with the community, Homeless Youth Connection (HYC) raises awareness and meets the needs of homeless youth so they can stay in school and graduate.
 HYC's long term vision and ongoing goals are to provide homeless teens with housing, basic needs and services as they make positive, life-affirming choices toward becoming responsible, productive adults.
-In partnership with West Valley educators, government agencies, faith-based organizations, and compassionate community members and donors, HYC is helpng to bring a positive future to this nearly forgotten population.
+Together with West Valley educators, government agencies, faith-based organizations, and compassionate community members and donors, HYC is helping to bring a positive future to this nearly forgotten population.

 In the 2013 AZ DES Homelessness Annual Report, the Arizona Department of Education (ADE) Homeless Education Office reports 31,097 children were homeless throughout the state.
 Of those, 73% of the children were reported as doubled-up, or living temporarily with another family; 22% were living in shelters; 2% were living in unsheltered situations, such as cars, parks, campgrounds and abandoned buildings; and 3% were temporarily residing in hotels or motels due to lack of alternative adequate accommodations.

 Engage.
 Invest.
 Empower.